 Once we fill out the application, how long will we have to wait for training?

 Demand for PCLC is high.
 In some cases, you may have to wait a few months, so we recommend that you apply early.
-If you do have to wait, you can get a head start by attending a CAPC seminar in the interim.

 Who do we contact with questions?